KKasbarian/30Days30Sites/Celebrity-Page/README.md

 - Made a Huge and Responsive Table and Gave some Style to it.

 Planning to make the Navigation Bar Stick to the Top when Scrolled and Redesigning the Footer to make it look Better with the Design of the Page Soon.

+PS: Hardwell is my Favourite DJ and if you want to know about my Taste of Music, Ping me on my Socials :D